Want to experience life as a local in Scotland, England or Wales? You need a UK working holiday visa!

 How to apply for the UK working holiday visa

-If you’re currently outside the UK, you can apply for a Tier 5 Youth and Mobility Visa online for £244.
+If you’re outside the UK, you can apply for the Youth Mobility Scheme visa online for £259.
 If you’re not in your home country, you can still apply from a country you have the right to live in for a minimum of 6 months of the year.
-The only requirement is that the country you’re applying for is recognized by the UK Border Agency.
+The only requirement is that the UK Border Agency recognizes the country you’re applying for.

-Once you’ve completed the online application, you’ll have to pay the Immigration Health Surcharge, which is £300 per year.
-If you are wanting to stay in the UK for the full 24 months the fee will be £600.
+Once you’ve completed the online application, you’ll have to pay the Immigration Health Surcharge, which is £470 per year.
+The fee will be doubled if you want to stay in the UK for 24 months.
 Visit the UK Government website for all documents needed to pay for UK healthcare.

 Related Post: What it’s like working at Edinburgh Zoo

 Your biometrics appointment